MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 You can create feature access policies using the following enablement states.

 >[!IMPORTANT]
->Summarization services must be enabled for Copilot and [Network analytics](/viva/engage/analytics#network-analytics) in Engage to function.
+>AI Summarization services must be enabled for Copilot and [Network analytics](/viva/engage/analytics#network-analytics) in Engage to function.
 Summarization services are used for network theme extraction, conversation summarization, and network sentiment analysis.

 |**Engage feature**|**State**|**Description**|
 |:-------------|:------------------:|:----------------------|